Glossitis – Tongue, Treatment, Definition, Pictures, Symptoms, Causes, Types

 - In severe cases, the tongue may be so swollen that it affects breathing

-- Infections: Bacterial, viral, or fungal infections can lead to glossitis.
+- Infections: Bacterial, viral (such as oral herpes), or fungal infection can cause glossitis.
 For example, oral thrush, a yeast infection in the mouth, can cause inflammation and a burning sensation on the tongue.

-- Allergic Reactions: Glossitis can be a reaction to certain foods, dyes, or other substances in toothpaste or mouthwash, or from a reaction to certain types of medication.
+- Allergic Reactions (Allergies): Food allergies or reactions to certain mouthwashes or toothpaste.
+Glossitis can be a reaction to certain foods, dyes, or other substances in toothpaste or mouthwash, or from a reaction to certain types of medication.

-- Nutritional Deficiencies: Deficiencies in certain nutrients, particularly B vitamins and iron, can cause the tongue to become inflamed.
+- Nutritional Deficiencies: Such as iron deficiency anemia or vitamin deficiencies.
+Deficiencies in certain nutrients, particularly B vitamins and iron, can cause the tongue to become inflamed.

-- Systemic Conditions: Certain systemic diseases, such as Sjögren’s syndrome, which affects the body’s moisture-producing glands, or conditions that cause inflammation throughout the body, like sarcoidosis, can cause glossitis.
+- Immune System Disorders: Certain diseases can trigger glossitis due to an immune system reaction.
+Systemic diseases, such as Sjögren’s syndrome, which affects the body’s moisture-producing glands, or conditions that cause inflammation throughout the body, like sarcoidosis, can cause glossitis.

-- Trauma: Injuries to the tongue, such as biting or burning, can also cause glossitis.
+- Trauma (Mouth Injury): Caused by poorly fitting dental appliances or aggressive tooth brushing.
+Injuries to the tongue, such as biting or burning, can also cause glossitis.

 - Dry Mouth: Known as xerostomia, this condition can make the tongue more susceptible to inflammation.